From Her to Eternity

-From Her to Eternity is the debut studio album by Nick Cave and the Bad Seeds, released in May 1984 on Mute.
-Produced by Flood and the band itself, the album's title is a pun on the James Jones novel, From Here to Eternity, and its subsequent 1953 film adaptation.
+From Her to Eternity is the debut studio album by the Australian rock band Nick Cave and the Bad Seeds, released in May 1984 by Mute Records.
+Produced by Flood and the band itself, the album's title is a pun on James Jones' debut novel, From Here to Eternity (1951), and its subsequent 1953 film adaptation.

 Background and production

-After the breakup of Nick Cave's former band The Birthday Party, Cave formed a new project with former band member Mick Harvey.
+After the break-up of Nick Cave's former band the Birthday Party, Cave formed a new project with former band member Mick Harvey.
 Cave and Harvey were joined by a semi-fluid group of bandmates, initially including Einstürzende Neubauten member Blixa Bargeld on guitar, Hugo Race on guitar, and former Magazine member Barry Adamson on guitar, bass, and piano.
-After some studio work, the band's premiere public performance was held on New Year's Eve, 1983 at the Crystal Ballroom in Melbourne, under the name "Nick Cave – Man Or Myth?", followed by a tour.
-The band then briefly called themselves "Nick Cave and the Cavemen" before adopting the "Bad Seeds" moniker, in reference to the final Birthday Party release, The Bad Seed EP.
+After some studio work, the band's premiere public performance was held on New Year's Eve, 1983 at the Crystal Ballroom in Melbourne, under the name "Nick Cave – Man or Myth?", followed by a tour.
+The band then briefly called themselves "Nick Cave and the Cavemen" before adopting the "Bad Seeds" moniker, in reference to the final Birthday Party release, The Bad Seed extended play (EP).

 The majority of the album was recorded at Trident Studios in London in March 1984.
-"Saint Huck", "Wings off Flies" and "A Box for Black Paul" were recorded at The Garden studio (owned by John Foxx) between September and October 1983.
-J.G.
-Thirlwell, an early member of the group, co-wrote "Wings Off Flies" and made uncredited instrumental contributions to the album, but departed early in the recording sessions due to creative disagreements and to work on his own solo material.
+"Saint Huck", "Wings off Flies" and "A Box for Black Paul" were recorded at The Garden studio (owned by John Foxx of Ultravox) between September and October 1983.
+JG Thirlwell, an early member of the group, co-wrote "Wings Off Flies" and made uncredited instrumental contributions to the album, but departed early in the recording sessions due to creative disagreements and to work on his own solo material.
 The band is also seen playing a live performance of the title track in the 1987 Wim Wenders film Wings of Desire.
 This version, recorded at Hansa Studio, Berlin in February 1987, is included on CD reissues of the album.

 Cave later said, "Well, I guess we weren't kicking people in the teeth anymore.
 I mean, it just became different.
 I wanted it to be more lyrically orientated and getting Blixa Bargeld from Einstürzende Neubauten in the group made an incredible difference.
 He's a completely kind of atmospheric guitarist and incredibly economical and it gave me room to breathe."